 Jan joined Arcis in March 2011 and has extensive knowledge of the development and commercialisation of innovative medical

 devices.
 She has held senior R&D positions at London International Group, Regent Medical, Molnlycke Healthcare, Convatec Inc and

 SSL International before joining Arcis Biotechnology.
 Jan has a PhD in Surface Chemistry from the University of Reading and an MBA

 specializing in Innovation from the University of Bath.

 The Arcis technology has received a great deal of interest in a wide range of markets ranging from human pathogen, biodefense, clinical research, veterinary diagnostics, plant genomics and food safety.
 This has resulted in a number of successful collaborations.
 If you would like to collaborate with Arcis Biotechnology or look at integrating our products into your workflow please contact us.

 Arcis Biotechnology’s main investor –Calculus- invested in Arcis Biotechnology due to their impressive suite of technologies and the wide range of potential applications in different markets.

-Arcis is headed by Peter Whitehurst, CEO, and Dr Jan Rogers, CSO, both previously key members of the SSL International executive team prior to its sale to Reckitt Benckiser for £2.54bn in 2010.
+Arcis is headed by Nick Ecos, CEO, Peter Whitehurst, COO, and Dr Jan Rogers, CSO.
+Nick was the CEO of Biomatrica prior to sale of the company to Exact Sciences Corporation.
+Peter and Jan were previously key members of the SSL International executive team prior to its sale to Reckitt Benckiser for £2.54bn in 2010.